‘The Amazing Race’ season 33: winners, recaps and everything we know

 For the first time since The Amazing Race debuted in 2001, there was no new season of The Amazing Race for a full year as a result of the pandemic halting production of season 33.
-However, you can’t keep The Amazing Race down for long, as the globe-trotting reality competition series is set to return for its 33rd season.
+However, you can’t keep The Amazing Race down for long, as the globe-trotting reality competition series returned for its 33rd season this winter.

 The Amazing Race follows teams of two as they embark on a trek around the world.
 When arriving at a new destination they must complete a challenge before being given their next destination.
 The team in last place will be eliminated throughout the season, until one team arrives at the finish line and claims the $1 million prize.